syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Multiple-selection.md

 ## Create and Initialize Business Models

-Define a simple model class Employee with with feils Name, Image and populate employee data in ViewModel.
+Define a simple model class `Employee` with the property of Name, Image and populate employee data in ViewModel.

 { % tabs %}